 The risk management function consists of the risk management department and other members of the executive team involved in oversight of the risk management processes of the business, for example members of the executive risk committee.
-The risk management department is responsible for co-ordinating the activities of the risk management function and maintaining a high level of risk management awareness across the business.
+The risk management department is responsible for co-ordinating the activities of the risk management function and maintaining effective risk management awareness across the business.